Best BBQ sambal stingray in Singapore

 Image credit: @shaunrobot

 One of your best bets at getting a good BBQ stingray fix is at Tokyo Seafood BBQ, a quirky looking stall that – despite its name – does not sell Japanese food.
-The stingray here ($10/$12/$14/$16) is longer and thicker than the usual, with meat gliding off the cartilage to give a nicely coated mouthful of sambal-dense stingray.
-With more than 30 years of history to their name, the stall maintains a strong crowd with other popular items such as their Oyster Omelette ($8/$10/$12) and Grilled Prawns ($12/$15/$20)!
+The stingray here ($18) is thicker than the average. with meat gliding off the cartilage to give a nicely coated mouthful of sambal-dense stingray.
+With more than 30 years of history to their name, the stall maintains a strong crowd with seafood menu overall.

 Address: Blk 503 West Coast Drive, #01-07, Ayer Rajah Food Centre, Singapore 120503